Deadlines, finish dates, due dates, have you ever noticed that when something is due or about to end, there’s a mad rush

 I see the same thing happening in my direct sales business.
 When a special offer is about to end, I get all those last-minute orders (and, of course, I can encourage that a little with some clever texting or emailing.

-When there is a joining offer for people to join the team, the biggest sign-up day is always the last one!
+When there is a joining offer for people to join the business, the day with the most sign-ups is always the last one!

 So why does this happen?
-There are several theories related to a general tendency towards procrastination.
+There are several theories related to a general tendency towards procrastination in us humans.
 But really, we don’t need to know why it happens to make use of this phenomenon.

 If a potential new team member has an unlimited period of time to make a decision, they’ll put it off and procrastinate.
 And the longer they put off making a decision, the less likely they are to join the business.

 It’s easier to do nothing than to take action.

-So a joining offer will push people to make that decision by a certain date.
+So having a joining offer will push people to make that decision by a certain date.
 That’s why I love joining offers, it puts gentle pressure on people to take the time now to consider the offer and make a decision on it one way or the other.

 When the company doesn’t have a joining offer going, I’ll create my own.
 Having a joining offer not only gives people a little push to make a decision sooner, it also gives me a reason to follow up with them as the deadline approaches.

 So what do I offer?
 Sometimes I offer additional free products, other times I’ve offered company stationary or other company items to help them with their new business.
 I’ve even done a cash-back offer.

 If you have a few people that have indicated they might be interested in joining but they’re ‘sitting on the fence’, get them off the fence with your own joining offer.

 And if you don’t have any leads at the moment, have a think about your own joining offer so that you’re ready when you do find a possible new team member.

 - A deadline puts gentle pressure on people to take action